A Search for Low-Mass Neutron Stars in the Third Observing Run of Advanced LIGO and Virgo: Introduction

 GWs are distortions in spacetime produced by the acceleration of massive objects.
 These waves can be generated from binary systems of compact objects, such as neutron stars and black holes, where GWs are radiated as the two compact objects inspiral toward each other and eventually merge \citep{2018IJMPA..3330013D}.
 Ground-based observatories such as Advanced LIGO and Advanced Virgo measure the tiny distortions caused on the detector by the GWs of the compact binary \citep{2015CQGra..32b4001A,2015CQGra..32g4001L}.
 To date, two BNS mergers have been detected via GWs \citep{2017PhRvL.119p1101A,2020ApJ...892L...3A}.
-The first detection, GW170817, had a chirp mass of 1.186 \m and was accompanied by an electromagnetic counterpart \citep{2017ApJ...848L..12A,Alexander:2017aly,LIGOScientific:2017ync,Valenti_2017}.
+The first detection, GW170817, had a chirp mass $\mathcal{M}$ of 1.186 \m and was accompanied by an electromagnetic counterpart.\citep{2017ApJ...848L..12A,Alexander:2017aly,LIGOScientific:2017ync,Valenti_2017}.
 This event confirmed that BNS collisions are the progenitors of kilonovae and gamma-ray bursts \citep{2017PhRvL.119p1101A,LIGOScientific:2017ync}.

 GW observations allow for the measurement of the masses and tidal distortions of neutron stars through their imprint on the gravitational waveform.
+The chirp mass $\mathcal{M}$ is defined as:

-The masses influence the amplitude and frequency of the signal, with larger masses increasing the amplitude of the waveform and shifting the frequency to lower values.
+where $m_1$ and $m_2$ are the masses of the two compact objects in the binary.
+The masses influences the amplitude and frequency of the signal, with larger masses increasing the amplitude of the waveform and shifting the frequency to lower values.
 Additionally, the phase evolution of the waveform encodes information about the tidal distortions of the stars, often referred to as tidal deformability.
 Together, the masses and tidal deformability provide direct constraints on the EOS, making GW observations a powerful tool for probing the EOS of neutron stars.
 Tidal deformability $\lambda$ is defined as

 where $k_2$ is the tidal love number, $R$ is the neutron star radius, $c$ is the speed of light, $G$ is the gravitational constant and $m$ is the mass of the neutron star.

 One representation of tidal deformability can be shown in figure \ref{fig:cartoon}.
 In the absence of a tidal field, a non-spinning neutron star would be spherical in geometry, whereas a neutron star in a tidal field would be deformed.
 Smaller mass neutron stars tend to be more easily deformed by tidal effects, as these objects are less dense than their massive counterparts.